aaronbloomfield/pdr/uva/old/oldtas.md

 <!-- removed for fall 2021:

+## AJ's old one:
+Hey Friends!
+My name is AJ Cuddeback and I'm a second year from Medford, Massachusetts studying computer engineering and physics.
+Outside of TAing and classes, I do physics research, resident-advise a first year dorm, and an officer in Outdoors at UVa.
+I'm really into my chacos, and my diet primarily subsets of peanut butter Clif bars and Dunkin Donuts iced coffee.
+I am also emotionally attached to my Nalgene.
+If you're not sure where I am, you can probably find me climbing at Slaughter or scooping up deals at the local Goodwill.
+Like Dwight Schrute, I always keep an extra set of Birkenstocks in the car for special occasions.

 ## Penn Bauman
 [![Penn Bauman](//libra.cs.virginia.edu/tas/pcb8gb.jpg)](//libra.cs.virginia.edu/tas/full/pcb8gb.jpg)
 Hello, my name is Penn Bauman and this is my first semester TAing 2150.
 I'm a 3rd year Computer Science major and Physics minor.
 In my free time I've experimented with many Linux distros and desktop environments.
 So if you need tips on setting up a Linux dual boot I can help.